On the roots of the equation $\zeta(s)=a$: Preliminaries

 {\bf Proof.} Since $(s-1)(\zeta(s)-a)$ is an integral function of order one (by the previous lemma), Hadamard's factorization theorem yields

-where $A$ and $B$ are certain complex constants and the product is taken over {\it all} zeros $\rho_a$ of $(s-1)(\zeta(s)-a)$ (trivial and nontrivial $a$-values).
+where $A$ and $B$ are certain complex constants and the product is taken over {\it all} zeros $\rho_a$ of $(s-1)(\zeta(s)-a)$ (trivial and nontrivial $a$-points).
 Hence, taking the logarithmic derivative, we get

 the latter formula can be found in \cite{bll}, however, for our reasoning we prefer to work with a truncated version.
-By Lemma \ref{rouch} there exists a positive constant $c$ such that the imaginary parts of all $a$-values in the left half-plane lie in the interval $[-c,c]$.
-Moreover, it follows that there are ${1\over 2}\sigma+O(1)$ many of these trivial $a$-values with real part greater than $-\sigma$ as $\sigma\to+\infty$.
-Thus, for $s$ distant from any of these trivial $a$-values, we have
+By Lemma \ref{rouch} there exists a positive constant $c$ such that the imaginary parts of all $a$-points in the left half-plane lie in the interval $[-c,c]$.
+Moreover, it follows that there are ${1\over 2}\sigma+O(1)$ many of these trivial $a$-points with real part greater than $-\sigma$ as $\sigma\to+\infty$.
+Thus, for $s$ distant from any of these trivial $a$-points, we have

 as $t\to\infty$.
 Hence, for those values of $s$,